 a.
 The name does not display on the certificate and is only used to identify the certificate when attaching it to an assignment.

 - Enter Organization Details (not required)

 a.
-This displays in the bottom left of the certificate and can be used for organization name, address, etc.
+This displays in the bottom left of the certificate and can be used for organization name, address, and provider number.

 - Select Signature Image (not required)

 a.
 Here, you can select from a library of your saved signatures.
 If this is your first time adding a custom certificate and you want to use a signature, you can sign using the signature tool, or upload an image file of your signature.
 You can do so by clicking the "View/Add" link.

 b.
 Once you click "View/Add", you will be taken to a screen where you can save a signature, or upload one.

 i.
 If you want to save a signature directly from the add signature tool, you can begin signing in the dotted box.

 ii.
 If you want to upload a signature, click "Upload Signature Image" from this screen, and drag and drop the signature image you want to use.
 If you want to resize your signature, please click here and follow the same general steps.